 It is no secret that seniors are not as tech-savvy as the younger generations because they did not grow up with computers and smartphones.

-Technology can bring many benefits and advantages for seniors who live independently enabling them to communicate with family and friends, buy groceries and other essential items online, remain entertained and up to date and ability to call a car on doorsteps for traveling (via Uber or Lyft).
+Technology can bring many benefits and advantages for seniors who live independently enabling them to stay connected, entertained and updated.

-But why do elderly struggle with technology? well, there are many reasons and barriers including health issues, lack of senior-friendly tech and low motivation to learn and adopt.
+But why do elderly struggle with technology? well, there are many reasons and barriers.

-Here are the 12 most common reasons why the elderly struggle with learning and embracing technology.
+Here are the 12 most common reasons and barriers to technology adoption among older adults.

 1. Technology Can be Overwhelming